Swarm Settings Asset¶

 - Importance LOD Reclassify Interval — runs the full tier classification once per this many fixed steps.
 Tier transitions are coarse (distance bands are several world units wide) so reclassifying every N steps is visually invisible and reduces classifier self-cost proportionally.

-- Crowd Edge Promotion — integer range (0–2) of grid cells scanned around Full-tier agents.
+- Crowd Edge Promotion Strength — integer range (0–2) of grid cells scanned around Full-tier agents.
 Cheap agents inside that range are promoted to Reduced so the visible crowd edge stays stable.

 0disables the pass. - Off Screen Quality Grace — seconds an agent stays in the Full tier after its renderer leaves view.
 Prevents classification popping near the camera edge.